The Soldier's Details

 - Thailand‐Singapore by aircraft, Singapore‐Fremantle HMT Circassia.

-Ron Simpkin was born Geraldton 1917 to Herbert and Annie May Simpkin who had married October 1908 Billesdon, Leicestershire, England.
+Ron Simkin was born Geraldton 1917 to Herbert and Annie May Simkin who had married October 1908 Billesdon, Leicestershire, England.

-Herbert and Annie Simpkin’s first born child, son Joseph William ‘Enderby’ Simkin was born Sept 1909 at Oakabella, Northampton – indicating the couple departed England soon after their marriage.
+Herbert and Annie Simkin’s first born child, son Joseph William ‘Enderby’ Simkin was born Sept 1909 at Oakabella, Northampton – indicating the couple departed England soon after their marriage.

-Herbert and Annie had a family of 5 surviving children and it is believed Herbert farmed at Binnu, Northampton.
+Herbert and Annie had a family of 5 surviving children and it is believed Herbert farmed at Binnu, Northampton/Mullewa.

-Below: The Simpkin family embraced the Northampton community.
+Below: The Simkin family embraced the Northampton community.
 We can see the children participating in local events such as tennis.

 Ron enlisted with AIF 16 August 1940 and later joined ‘C’ Company HQ as a Driver.
 He had been working/living Mullewa.